11 key takeaways from Oracle OpenWorld 2019

 NetSuite not forgotten

 While most of the attention was on Oracle Cloud Applications for the enterprise, and the infrastructure that underpins them, Oracle still found time to showcase a few updates to NetSuite, its cloud ERP system for SMEs.
-Among them are enhanced analytics, supply chain risk prediction, product allocation optimization in warehouse management, and personalized catalog views for ecommerce customers.
+Among them are enhanced analytics, supply chain risk prediction, product allocation optimisation in warehouse management, and personalised catalog views for ecommerce customers.